Table of Contents

-Many people with personal devices backup their photos and videos to a cloud to host the images somewhere other than the device itself.
-This means that if the asset stops working, these elements can still be accessed.
-The same can be done with business data.
+Many people with personal devices backup their photos and videos to a cloud to host the images somewhere other than the device itself. f the asset stops working, users can still access these elements.
+You can perform the same action with business data.

-Rather than holding information solely on a single asset, which can be prone to theft, breakages, and infiltration, the data is stored via an account on an external server which then can only be accessed by those with an account.
+Instead of storing information solely on a single asset, which is susceptible to theft, breakages, and infiltration, the data is stored through an account on an external server, accessible only by those with an account

 2. Protecting old data from cybercrime

-It’s not just current data your business should be protecting, old data held on devices and assets need to be kept secure and safe.
+Protecting your business goes beyond safeguarding current data; it also involves ensuring the security of old data stored on devices and assets.
 When throwing away redundant assets, a simple factory reset is not enough to ensure your company and client data is unrecoverable.